Experiencing the Magic of Salzburg in Winter

 Instead consider flying into Munich (closest) or Vienna.
 From either city, you can continue your journey via train, bus or rental car.

 Do be aware that to drive in Austria you need to purchase a ‘vignette’ for the toll system.
-And this needs to be purchased before entering Austria.
+This needs to be purchased before entering Austria.
 Also, if hiring a rental car from Munich, you’ll need to pay a small additional fee to drive your car over the border into Austria.

 Another thing to be aware of is the driving conditions in winter.
 Snow tyres are a must-have, and even then, it can be daunting driving on slippery, snowy roads if it’s something you’re not used to.